INTERMAGNET/imag-tech-man/appendices/acknowledgements.rst

 provided by past members of the Executive Council, the Operations Committee and the Data Checking Team.

-..
-   COMMENT not sure how to split pages to set up 2 columns correctly  ..raw:: latex  \newpage ?

 .. hlist::
     :columns: 2